Banjara

 - Spiritual And Religious Practices

-- The Banjara practice a blend of Hinduism with animistic beliefs, worshipping deities like Seva Bhaya and Sati Bhaya.
-They also celebrate Hindu festivals such as Diwali and Holi with unique rituals.
+- The Banjara practice a mix of Hinduism with local animistic beliefs, involving worship of deities like Seva Bhaya and local spirits.

 - Beliefs And Worldview